 Teaching Programming, Engineering and Science using Robotics

 The event provides young high school students with the opportunity for practical application and demonstration of math, programming and engineering skills, as well as promoting teamwork, collaboration and sportsmanship.
-Last year, we had almost 20 teams from high schools across Ontario that participated in the robotics challenge, where they demonstrated what they had learned to an audience that included University staff and faculty, families, friends and members of the Guelph community.
+Students learn to solve formidable and inventive problems with their Mindstorms robot.

 This event is open to all high school students.
 Roboticon is a completely free event to attend and all meals for the competition will be provided.
 The School of Computer Science will loan and mail out LEGO Mindstorms EV3 kits to teams that register on a first come, first serve basis.
 Get a team and a teacher or mentor together to register your team!

 - Teams of up to four high-school students will build and program robots using LEGO Mindstorms kits to complete two challenges.